A geometric basis for materials families in inorganic solids

+the minimum over all locally stable atomic arrangements $S_n(\boldsymbol{x})$ at fixed composition.
 In principle, identifying this minimum requires exploring a combinatorially large set of metastable structures for each composition~\cite{oganov2006crystal,woodley2008crystal}.
-Although large-scale density functional theory (DFT) searches can address individual compositions, the exponential growth of candidate structures renders exhaustive enumeration across chemical space intractable~\cite{payne1992iterativedft,oganov2006crystal}.
-This combinatorial barrier has long defined the practical limits of materials discovery.

-Machine learning has substantially accelerated this process by learning surrogate models from large databases of DFT-calculated energies~\cite{materials_project,saal2013materials,chanussot2021oc20,tran2023oc22,Curtarolo2012AFLOWLIB,Choudhary2020JARVIS}.
-Geometry-aware models, including graph neural networks (GNNs), now achieve near-DFT accuracy for formation energies and related properties across diverse materials classes~\cite{xie2018crystal,schutt2018schnet,chen2019graph,gasteiger_dimenet_2020,cheng_crystal_2022,Choudhary2021ALIGNN}.
-However, these approaches still require explicit structural input and therefore inherit the underlying search over $\{S_n(\boldsymbol{x})\}$.
-Generative models, such as diffusion-based crystal generators~\cite{mattergen}, further accelerate discovery by proposing plausible candidate structures; however, at a fixed composition, the energies of many such candidates must still be evaluated to identify the most stable phase.
-Thus, while machine learning reduces computational cost, it does not eliminate the combinatorial complexity of atomic structure space.
+Large-scale density functional theory (DFT) efforts, including the Materials Project and others~\cite{materials_project,saal2013materials,chanussot2021oc20,tran2023oc22,Curtarolo2012AFLOWLIB,Choudhary2020JARVIS}, have made remarkable progress in sampling this space and constructing extensive databases of formation energies.
+Bonding-geometry aware models, including graph neural networks (GNNs), trained on these databases now achieve near-DFT accuracy for formation energies and related properties across diverse materials classes~\cite{xie2018crystal,schutt2018schnet,chen2019graph,gasteiger_dimenet_2020,cheng_crystal_2022,Choudhary2021ALIGNN}.
+Generative models, such as diffusion-based crystal generators~\cite{mattergen}, further accelerate discovery by proposing plausible candidate structures.
+However, both first-principles calculations and their learned surrogates remain tied to the underlying search over ${S_n(\boldsymbol{x})}$: even when candidate structures are generated efficiently, many must still be evaluated to identify the lowest-energy phase at fixed composition.
+From this perspective, the combinatorial complexity of atomic structure space appears unavoidable, suggesting that the convex hull should be a highly complex function of composition.